Legal advertising: History

 Many law firms advertised relatively freely in the U.S. in the 19th century.
 Ads appeared regularly in the classified sections of newspapers.
 Even Abraham Lincoln advertised his law firm in the 1850s.

 Since then, the legal profession has had somewhat of an uneasy relationship with advertising.
 This was largely prompted by the American Bar Association (ABA) condemning lawyer advertising in its 1908 Canons of Professional Ethics, after which many states passed regulations banning or severely limiting attorney advertising.

 From the early 20th century until the 1970s in the U.S., legal marketing was severely curtailed and where it was allowed, it was highly regulated.
 When two young attorneys (John R. Bates and Van O’Steen) advertised their legal clinic in a local Arizona newspaper in 1977, perceptions about legal marketing began to shift.

-The legal clinic's advertisement stated that they were offering “legal services at very reasonable fees” and listed fees for certain services, such as uncontested divorces.
+The legal clinic's advertisement stated that they were offering "legal services at very reasonable fees" and listed fees for certain services, such as uncontested divorces.
 It didn't go unnoticed.
 The lawyers were found to have violated the Arizona rule preventing attorneys from advertising in newspapers and a complaint was filed against them.

 The lawyers sued the state and the case ultimately reached the U.S. Supreme Court in Bates v.
 State Bar of Arizona, 433 U.S. 350 (1977).
 The Supreme Court ruled that the restrictions on advertising and other forms of marketing were antiquated rules of etiquette that violated the First Amendment.

 This case is considered to have paved the way for modern legal marketing in the U.S. and since then, the American Bar Association has regularly reviewed its guidelines for legal marketing.

 In 1984, New Jersey became one of the first states to allow its law firms to advertise on radio and television.

-In 1985, the National Association of Law Firm Marketing Administrators (later rebranded as the Legal Marketing Association or the LMA) was formed.
+The National Association of Law Firm Marketing Administrators was formed in 1986, and it was later rebranded as the Legal Marketing Association (LMA).
 From the mid-1980s on, many U.S. law firms began creating ads and increasing their marketing presence, using newsletters, billboards, newspapers, and so on.